Okaminokiba315/DeviantartFaveChecker/README.md

 Any modifications uploaded to the internet mentioning me as the maker of the parent code will be highly appreciated.

+# Warning

+1. Use and modify this program wisely.
+You can track progresses, deviant trolls, unsafe accounts, a bully's activity, collect evidences at real time, etc.
+I am not responsible for any damages or dramas caused by the usage of this program.

+2. This program will not hack or penetrate dA's security in any way, since this program only retrieves visible information from the front-end (visible) layer and summarizes it.
+However, the program 'reserchs_alt.py' might cause traffic that returns response 403 due to retrieving too much URL in some cases.

 # Outside Sources:
 1. get-pip.py from pypa.io